 What are social cues?

 Social cues are the signals that people send through body language and expressions.
-Many people understand social cues inherently but people who may not have high level social skills often miss social cues and they misunderstand people and situations.
+Many people understand social cues inherently. people who may not have high-level social skills often miss social cues and misunderstand people or situations.
 You need to understand social cues to read other people and react appropriately.
 The four times of social cues are:

 - Facial Expressions

 - Body Language

 All these social cues are there to help us when we are in situations where we need to succeed.
 However, if you never develop the ability to read social cues, you run the risk of wondering why you often feel left out of the conversation or you think no one is listening to you.
 Developing the ability to read social cues and act on them will save you from embarrassment and make you more successful in social situations and interviews.

 3 examples of what happens when people fail to read social cues